 3. Check for Discount Passes

 There are many websites that offer discount passes to tours and services.
 Two of my favorites are Klook and Kkday.
 They offer deals to many destinations around the world, including Bohol.
 If you’re looking for deals on tours, transfers, activities, etc, then you may want to search through the Klook or Kkday websites for a list of Bohol attractions.
-You’ll often find interesting activities that you wouldn’t normally think of yourself, so it’s definitely worth a look.

 4. Get Travel Insurance